kalibera/rchk/README.md

 systems.
 To check R package `jpeg` from CRAN, one needs to do

 ```
-singularity pull shub://kalibera/rchk:def
+singularity pull shub://kalibera/rchk:bionic
-singularity run kalibera-rchk-master-def.simg jpeg
+singularity run kalibera-rchk-master-bionic.simg jpeg
 ```

 Note that the default image file name may be different (e.g.
 `rchk_def.sif`), based on the version of singularity used.
 The results will be printed and saved in `lib` directory (`lib/jpeg/libs/jpeg.so.bcheck` and `lib/jpeg/libs/jpeg.so.maacheck`).
 Full path to the package tarball can be given instead to check a version of the package not yet on CRAN.

+I've
-I've tested this on Ubuntu 18.04 (singularity 2.6 from [Neuro Debian](http://neuro.debian.net/install_pkg.html?p=singularity-container)) and on Debian 9.8 (singularity 2.6 from stretch-backports) and on Debian
+tested this on Ubuntu 18.04 (singularity 2.6 from [Neuro Debian](http://neuro.debian.net/install_pkg.html?p=singularity-container)) and on Debian 9.8 (singularity 2.6 from stretch-backports) and on Debian